Blue hour light over the snowy landscape at Glass Resort, with soft winter tones reflecting the calm of Lapland.

 Midnight sun at the arctics, Lapland, Finland, Glass Resort

 In contrast, from early December to early January, Lapland enters kaamos, the polar night, when the sun stays below the horizon.
 While there is no direct sunlight, the days are not completely dark.
 Instead, they are shaped by extended periods of Arctic twilight, where soft blue light blends with gentle pink and violet tones as the sun remains just below the horizon.
 Snow-covered landscapes reflect this light, creating a calm, luminous atmosphere that is characteristic of the Arctic winter.
-This season is well suited for winter experiences, Northern Lights viewing, and restful stays.
+During this time, the dark skies also offer excellent conditions for viewing the northern lights, making the polar night one of the most atmospheric seasons to experience Lapland.

 Between these extremes, daylight changes rapidly.
 In spring, the return of the sun brings longer days and a noticeable shift in energy.
 In autumn, daylight gradually softens, marking the transition toward winter.